liweiyi88/julianli/README.md

 1. Install docker.
 2. Run `make start`.

+## Access the admin locally
+http://localhost:8888/admin/posts with username `julian` and password `abcd`

 ## Framework, tools and features
 * It is a Symfony 4 application.
 * Docker for local development.